magomimmo/modern-cljs/doc/tutorial-09.md

    (cljs)))
 ```

-Here we set the `ring` handler to the `handler` symbol in the
+Here we set the `ring handler` option to the `handler` symbol in the
 `modern-cljs.core` namespace.
-Both the namespace and the symbol has
+Both the namespace and the symbol have
 still to be defined.
 We want to keep any CLJ source file separated
-from the CLJS source file we already created in the `src/cljs` source
+from any CLJS source file.
+For this reason we're going to create a new
-directory.
-For this reason we create a new `src/clj/modern_cljs`
+`src/clj/modern_cljs` directory to host any server side CLJ source
-directory to host any server side CLJ source file (e.g. `core.clj`).
+file (e.g. `core.clj`).

 ```clj
 cd /path/to/modern-cljs